SEU-NetSI/seu-netsi.github.io/README.md

 # SEU NetSI Website

-This is the website of our lab at Southeast University.
+This is the website of our research group at Southeast University.